Parkinson's Dysbiome Transplant: FMT Study in Mice

 • Fecal microbiota transplantation: While still experimental for PD, FMT from healthy donors has shown early benefits in easing constipation and other symptoms [10].

-The Role of Personalized Microbiome Analysis
+The Role of Personalised Microbiome Analysis

 • Identifying which beneficial bacterial strains are depleted.